COVID-19: Practice recovery

 Comparison of UK Return-to-Practice Documents

-In recent weeks, several return-to-practice guidance and standard operating procedure documents have been produced across the UK.
+Early in the COVID-19 pandemic, several return-to-practice guidance and standard operating procedure documents were produced across the UK.
 A comparison of the six main documents is published here with the agreement and involvement of the source organisations.
 The level of agreement across the source documents should provide reassurance to dental professionals in every area of the UK.